Explore PEAK Explore PEAK

 Storing and Handling DEF

-Although DEF is non-toxic, it’s important to follow some general handling and storage guidelines to avoid contamination, and maximize the fluid’s shelf life.
+It’s important to follow some general handling and storage guidelines to avoid contamination, and maximize the fluid’s shelf life.

 • Do: